Rubroshorea retusa

-Shorea retusa is a tree in the family Dipterocarpaceae, native to Borneo.
+Rubroshorea retusa is a species of tree in the family Dipterocarpaceae.
+It is endemic to Borneo.

+The species was first described as Shorea retusa by Willem Meijer in 1963.
 The specific epithet retusa means 'notched', referring to the apex of the leaf.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. retusa.

 Description

-Shorea retusa grows up to 40 m tall, with a trunk diameter of up to 84 cm, and featuring buttresses.
+Rubroshorea retusa grows up to 40 m tall, with a trunk diameter of up to 84 cm, and featuring buttresses.
 The brown to greyish bark is fissured.
 The leathery leaves are elliptic and measure up to 9 cm long.
 The inflorescences bear yellow flowers.

 Distribution and habitat

-Shorea retusa is endemic to Borneo.
-Its habitat is kerangas forests.
+Rubroshorea retusa is endemic to Borneo.
+Its habitat is in kerangas (or heath) forests.

 Conservation

 Shorea retusa has been assessed as vulnerable on the IUCN Red List.
 It is threatened by conversion of land for palm oil and other tree plantations.
-It is also threatened by logging for its timber and human settlement.
-Shorea retusa does occur in a number of protected areas.
+It is also threatened by logging for its timber and human settlement, including road construction.
+The species does occur in a number of protected areas, particularly in Sarawak.